miso-lims/walkthroughs/tutorial-plain-samples.md

 </div>

 <div id="infobox">
-Download the worksheet for this section here: <a href="worksheet-plain-samples">Samples Worksheet</a>.
+Print the worksheet for this section here: <a href="worksheet-plain-samples">Samples Worksheet</a>.
 </div>

 {% include logging_in.md detailed=page.is-detailed %}